An Approach

 dg

-What the chain rule states is the following:
+Next, the derivative of g is 2x.
+What is called the chain rule states the following:

 df(g(x))